Free Cash Flow Explained: Why It Matters More Than Earnings

 Net income is an accounting number.
 It includes non-cash charges like depreciation and amortization, stock-based compensation, and various accruals.
 A company can report positive earnings while actually burning cash.
 It can also report negative earnings while generating strong cash flow.

-Consider a real estate company that owns apartment buildings.
-Depreciation charges reduce its reported earnings significantly, even though the buildings may be appreciating in value.
+A real estate company owns apartment buildings.
+Depreciation charges reduce reported earnings significantly, even though the buildings may be appreciating.
 The company might report a net loss while collecting substantial rental income.
-Free cash flow would capture the actual cash coming in.
+Free cash flow captures the actual cash coming in.

-The reverse is equally dangerous.
-A fast-growing technology company might report impressive earnings while spending heavily on servers, offices, and acquisitions.
-The earnings look strong, but free cash flow might be negative because the capital expenditures exceed the operating cash.
-When this persists for years, it can signal that the reported profits are not translating into actual shareholder value.
+A fast-growing tech company reports impressive earnings but spends heavily on servers, offices, and acquisitions.
+Earnings look strong, but FCF is negative because capex exceeds operating cash.
+The profits are not translating into actual shareholder value.

 Free cash flow is the input that drives Discounted Cash Flow analysis, the most fundamental stock valuation method.
 When analysts build a DCF model, they project future free cash flows and discount them to present value.
 Companies with higher and more predictable free cash flow receive higher valuations.